Do you have health insurance for Canada?

-All research for this article was conducted in June, 2019.
+All research for this article, including research into GIC banks and the best GIC rates in Canada, was conducted in June, 2019.

 Let’s imagine for a moment:

 You want to go to college in Canada.
 You’ve studied hard your whole life, put in the time, landed good grades.
 You’ve looked up colleges and universities, found the right program, and spent hours putting together applications.
 And now you’ve received your letter of acceptance, promising you admission, a Canadian education, and a clear path to a great career and long-term immigration in Canada.
 You’re so close.
 Now all that’s left is to apply for your study permit.

 If you’re living in China, India, the Philippines, Vietnam, Pakistan, Morocco, or Senegal, you can get your Canadian study permit processed in 20 days, thanks to a new expedited application system for study permits called the Student Direct Stream, or SDS.